geant4-dna/molecular-docs/docs/examples/bacterial-cell.markdown

 ## Important notes

 - The physics and chemistry models used since the 2018 [publication]({{"https://doi.org/10.1016/j.ejmp.2017.12.008"| relative_url}}){:target="_blank"} of this model have evolved significantly, making comparison to past works difficult.
+Optimization of simulation parameters is thus required.
 - Further, an issue was identified in the geometry implementation of the 2018 work that is addressed in this [corrigendum]({{ "https://doi.org/10.1016/j.ejmp.2025.104913" | relative_url }}){:target="_blank"}.